Psychology majors must take a minimum of 10 psychology courses. A maximum of 14 may be taken.

 In the third or fourth year, students explore the historical and philosophical roots of psychology by taking History and Theory (Psychology 305).

-Majors are also required to explore fundamental areas of the discipline by completing one course from each of the following three categories: Biological Processes (Physiology and Behavior, Evolution of Behavior, Cognitive Neuroscience, or Perception and Social Neuroscience), Cognitive and Behavioral Processes (Cognition and Memory, Psychology of Language, Developmental Psychology, or Judgment and Decision Making), and Individual, Social, and Cultural Processes (Abnormal Psychology, Personality, Social Psychology, or Psychology of Adolescence).
+Majors are also required to explore fundamental areas of the discipline by completing one course from each of the following three categories: Biological Processes (Physiology and Behavior, Evolution of Behavior, Cognitive Neuroscience, or Perception and Social Neuroscience), Cognitive and Behavioral Processes (Cognition and Memory, Psychology of Language, Developmental Psychology, or Judgment and Decision Making), and Individual, Social, and Cultural Processes (Psychopathology, Personality, Social Psychology, or Psychology of Adolescence).

 Additionally, majors must take at least one advanced-level course in psychology and two additional electives.
 These courses should be chosen in accordance with a student’s own developing interests and curricular needs.
 An advanced course is any 300-level course, including seminars and lab classes.
 An elective course is any non-required course.